If you're operating

 customers live in rural areas. . .like on the beautiful Olympic Peninsula

 where I call home.
-While a lot of folks around here do have cable speed,
+While a lot of folks around here do have broadband,

 or the equivalent, many more are still dependent on a much-slower dial-up